stephane-caron/pink/README.md

 pip install pin-pink
 ```

+On Raspberry Pi, you will need to install [from source](https://tasts-robots.org/doc/pink/installation.html#from-source).

 ## Usage

 Inverse kinematics in Pink is defined by [weighted tasks](https://scaron.info/robot-locomotion/inverse-kinematics.html).
 A task characterizes an objective to achieve, such as "put the foot frame at this location", by means of an objective function to be minimized, such as $\Vert {}^{world}p_{foot}^{target} - {}^{world}p_{foot} \Vert^2$.
 The robot is given multiple tasks to achieve, some of which may come into conflict.
 Conflicts are resolved by casting all objectives to the same unit, say ``[cost]``, and weighing all these normalized objectives relative to each other.